NVIDIA/nim-anywhere/README.md

     apply the update and rebuild the environment.
 Address any build errors.
 Ensure that all of the applications can start.
-2.  **Update Python Packages and NIMs:** The Python dependencies and NIM applications can be updated automtically by running the `/project/code/tools/bump.sh` script.
+2.  **Update Python Packages and NIMs:** The Python dependencies and NIM applications can be updated automatically by running the `/project/code/tools/bump.sh` script.
 3.  **Update Remaining applications:** For the remaining applications, manually check their default tag and compare to the latest.
 Update where appropriate and ensure that the applications still start up successfully.
 4.  **Restart and rebuild the environment.**
-5.  **Audit Python Envitonment:** It is now best to check the installed versions of ALL Python packages, not just the direct dependencies.
+5.  **Audit Python Environment:** It is now best to check the installed versions of ALL Python packages, not just the direct dependencies.
     To accomplish this, run `/project/code/tools/audit.sh`.
 This script will print out a report of all Python packages in a warning state